English encompasses the following areas:

 Within those areas there are several key components:

 - Phonics (the building blocks for reading and writing): Children are taught to read and write by using a synthetics phonics approach.
-Up until July 2016 we have been following the DfE Letters and Sounds programme, supplemented by Jolly Phonics.
-From Sept 2016 we will be introducing Read Write Inc in Reception and Year 1.
+The phonics scheme we use is Read Write Inc .
+This is a structured approach to teaching phonics which combines reading and writing very closely.
 In the EYFS and KS1 our main reading schemes are Read Write Inc books and Oxford Reading Tree.
-As children's reading skills develop they go on to reading 'real' books.
+As children's reading skills develop they go on to reading non-scheme books.
 Children's reading and comprehension skills are developed through guided reading, shared reading, hearing individual children read and comprehension activities.

 - Spelling: In the EYFS and KS1 Children are encouraged to use their phonics skills to spell words as well as learning the Common Exception Words.
 As children progress they are taught spell rules and patterns.